ShuangyiTong/VRPainExptGuide/README.md

           }
       }
       ```
    This completes the whole simple experiment design.
 Of course, we still need to save the behavioural data and possibly connecting and synchronise with other devices like EEG, which will be covered in part 2.
-Unforturnately due to [Unity Asset Store EULA](https://unity.com/legal/as-terms), we may not distribute the full project containing Asset Store materials, but you can download a build version here: [TODO]
+Unforturnately due to [Unity Asset Store EULA](https://unity.com/legal/as-terms), we may not distribute the full project containing Asset Store materials, but you can download a build version here: [TODO: Insert download link here]

-### Summary
-[TODO]
 ## Example - Physical foraging task in maze
 The second task is a maze task where participants navigate through a maze and collect gold bar that is scattered in the maze.
 ### Steps